Agencies Responsible for regulating drones in the Democratic Socialist Republic of Sri Lanka

 - Any drone (regardless of mass category) equipped with data capturing sensors (i.e., Cameras) that could pose a safety or security threat shall not be flown without prior authorization from the area’s local police.

 - Prior authorization from the local police is not required if the operator obtains written approval from the airport in that region or if the aircraft is operated under the supervision of a CAASL-authorized person.

-- Drones in categories A and B that are equipped with data-collection sensors must be registered with the CAASL.
+- Drones in categories A and B with data-collection sensors must be registered with the CAASL.

 - A Category C drone without data-collection sensors must be registered with a certified vendor.

-- A Category D drone that is not equipped with data-collection sensors is exempt from registration requirements.
+- A Category D drone not equipped with data-collection sensors is exempt from registration requirements.

-- Drones are not permitted to fly at speeds greater than 87 knots (100 mph).
+- Drones cannot fly at speeds greater than 87 knots (100 mph).

 - The remote pilot must always maintain a visual line of sight (VLOS) and be aware of their surroundings.

-- A drone operation should not be conducted in inclement weather or less than 5 kilometers of visibility (3-miles).
+- A drone operation should not be conducted in inclement weather or with less than 5 kilometers of visibility (3 miles).

 - A single drone may be operated concurrently by the same remote pilot.

-- It is prohibited to operate a drone from a moving vehicle, boat, or other moving platforms.
+- Operating a drone from a moving vehicle, boat, or other moving platforms is prohibited.

 - Remote pilots must always yield to manned aircraft and other human-powered vehicles.

-- A drone should always keep a safe distance from people, birds, and property.
+- A drone should keep a safe distance from people, birds, and property.

 - Drones are prohibited from operating at night between 20 minutes after sunset and 20 minutes before sunrise.